 The final flight test, called the Combined Skills Test:

 A Skills test with an examiner which includes general handling and a cross-country (navigation) section.

-Once issued the JAR licence is valid for 5 years and allows the holder to fly in Visual Meteorological Conditions as Pilot in Command of a single engined piston aircraft including flying abroad (subject to currency checks for Club aircraft).
+Once issued the licence is valid for life and allows the holder to fly in Visual Meteorological Conditions as Pilot in Command of a single engined piston aircraft including flying abroad (subject to currency checks for Club aircraft).

 There are also currency requirements to make sure you are safe and in practice.

 Further courses are available for qualifications such as